 The Bernina Express is a direct train from Chur to Tirano in Italy.
-In just 4 hours, you'll see stunning variations in the landscape, from high alpine scenery on the Bernina Pass to a Mediterranean atmosphere in the Poschiavo valley just before Tirano.
-Palm trees and snow within a couple of hours!
+In just 4 hours, you'll see stunning variations in the landscape: from high-alpine scenery on the Bernina Pass to a Mediterranean atmosphere in the Poschiavo valley just before Tirano.
+You can enjoy palm trees and snow within a couple of hours.

 There's a connecting bus service from Tirano to Lugano (not in winter).

 You can travel from Chur to Tirano or the other way round.
 The train route consists of two sections.
 The leg from Tirano to Lugano by bus is a third section.

 Traveling on board the Bernina Express is comfortable.
 Both 1st and 2nd class coaches have large panoramic sealed windows all the way to the roof.
 The train is air conditioned.
 1st class seats are more spacious.

 There is a trolley serving snacks and drinks at your place.

 While on board, you can get route information by connecting your phone or tablet to the "InfoT(r)ainment" system at www.infotrainment.ch.
 This will also get you free Wifi.
 Bring a headset, so you can listen to the commentary.